MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

     using Microsoft.AspNetCore.Mvc;
 ```

-7. In the **PersonCardViewComponent.cs** code window, locate and select the following code.
+7. In the **PersonCardViewComponent.cs** code window, locate the following code.
 ```cs
     public class PersonCardViewComponent
 ```

-8. Replace the code you selected with the following code.
+8. Append the following code to the existing line of code.
 ```cs
     public class PersonCardViewComponent : ViewComponent
 ```